In this article, you can pick the best substitute for sun-dried tomatoes to help you with any recipe.

 Tamarind paste works as a substitution for sun-dried tomatoes in a pinch.
 This paste has a sour flavor and a tangy taste like sun-dried tomatoes when combined with sugar.
 Yet, this swap’s tomato taste is missing as it is made from tamarind instead of tomatoes.

 This paste works well in Asian-inspired recipes, Indian-inspired dishes, and marinades for meat.
 It is not a good alternative in uncooked recipes, as the flavor is too sour.

 Sweetened tamarind paste provides a similar tangy flavor to dishes.
 It’s available at most large chain grocery stores in the international aisle.
-This past is an excellent addition to spicy dishes, soups, sauces, and Asian and Indian recipes.

-The closest tasting alternative to sun-dried tomatoes is roasted bell peppers.
-Tomato paste is another similar tasting alternative.
+The closest-tasting alternative to sun-dried tomatoes is roasted bell peppers.
+Tomato paste is another similar-tasting alternative.